CynthiaKoopman/Short-Document-Clustering-NLP/README.md

-# Benchmark Study on The Effect of Preprocessing on Short Document Clustering
+# The Effect of Preprocessing on Short Document Clustering
+This paper has been accepted in the Jounal Archives of Data Science, Series A: https://publikationen.bibliothek.kit.edu/1000121376

+Koopman, Cynthia and Wilhelm, Adalbert (2020), The Effect of Preprocessing on Short Document Clustering, Archives of Data Science, Series A 6(1), 1 - 16

 Abstract: Document clustering has gained popularity due to social media and its large volume.
 Natural Language Processing is able to extract information from unstructured data which can be powerful for businesses.
 Social media,